 Patients seeking treatment for morphine addiction report irresistible craving that leads to continued abuse, despite firm resolutions to remain abstinent.
 From the patient’s perspective, this motivation to continue use can be a major impediment to abstinence.

-Modifying conditioned craving and behaviors of use involves the alleviation of those thoughts.
-In an inpatient morphine addiction treatment, the behavioral therapies help shift the focus away from the drug seeking and taking behaviors toward more acceptable behaviors that promote a positive, healthy, and productive lifestyle.
+Behavioral evidence based therapies help you modify conditioned cravings and drug seeking behaviors.
+In an inpatient setting, behavioral therapies help shift the focus away from cravings and drug seeking behaviors toward more acceptable behaviors that promote a positive and health lifestyle.

 the Take-Away